metabol/filter-k8s-logs/readme.md

 This approach allows us to filter the logs for a single application in the cluster, and assumes the main application can be modified to output its `stdout` to a file.

+# Using and deploying the sample

+In [the `sample` directory](/sample) there is a simple NodeJS application and the Kubernetes manifests to deploy the main application and the filter.

-## Building from source and running locally
+# Building from source and running locally

 Prerequisites: